keeble/rmcprofile-scarf/README.md

 # rmcprofile-scarf
-Help for running RMCProfile on the Scientific Computing Application Resource for Facilities (SCARF)
+Help for running RMCProfile on the Scientific Computing Application Resource for Facilities (SCARF).
 ## 1. General Notes on RMCProfile on SCARF
 1. There are, at any given time, potentially multiple versions of RMCProfile installed.
 To see which are currently installed, type :
     ```